aanaaghaa/petclinic-selenium-automation/README.md

 PetClinic Automation Test Framework

-This project automates UI testing for the [Spring PetClinic](https://spring-petclinic.github.io/) web application using Selenium WebDriver, Cucumber BDD, JUnit, and Java.
+This project demonstrates a robust full-stack test automation framework developed for the Spring PetClinic web application.
+Built with a modular, scalable, and industry-grade architecture, it integrates Selenium WebDriver, Cucumber BDD, JUnit, Excel-driven test data, and Database validation to ensure end-to-end quality assurance.

 Project Structure